 I fancy myself to be a baker of some competence and I have been on a bread making kick lately.
 To that end, I've been playing around with a baguette recipe that I am now declaring fully tweaked and a consistent producer of some really good bread.

-I'm convinced that bread baking is easy, but few kitchen products offer such a rich return on investment.
+I'm convinced that bread baking is easy, but few kitchen projects offer such a rich return on investment.
 Bread baking is a contact sport which is what led me to it originally.
 It's also easy to fit into a schedule.
 Most bread recipes require short bursts of activity spread out over the better part of a day so it's easy to work around.
 In addition to those benefits, there is no food so satisfying to prepare.
 To me anyway.
 Flour, water and a friendly mold work with a baker to produce a food that's still the bedrock of most diets the world over.
 Human beings have been baking bread since the Stone Age and I mean that literally.
 Baking bread in 2009 isn't a very different process from how someone in 9,500 BC would have done it.

 Well, that's not entirely true.
 The recipe I've been playing around with is for a baguette, an archetypal French loaf that's only been around since the mid-1800s.
 And without further ado, here goes.